Prerequisites to access the Microsoft Entra reporting API

-In order to access the sign-in reports for a tenant, an Azure AD tenant must have associated Azure AD Premium P1 or P2 license.
-Alternatively if the directory type is Azure AD B2C, the sign-in reports are accessible through the API without any additional license requirement.
+In order to access the sign-in reports for a tenant, a Microsoft Entra tenant must have associated Microsoft Entra ID P1 or P2 license.
+If the directory type is Azure AD B2C, the sign-in reports are accessible through the API without any other license requirement.

 Registration is needed even if you're accessing the reporting API using a script.
 The registration gives you an Application ID, which is required for the authorization calls and enables your code to receive tokens.
-To configure your directory to access the Azure AD reporting API, you must sign in to the Azure portal in one of the required roles.
+To configure your directory to access the Microsoft Entra reporting API, you must sign in to the Microsoft Entra admin center in one of the required roles.

 Applications running under credentials with administrator privileges can be very powerful, so be sure to keep the application's ID and secret credentials in a secure location.

-Enable the Microsoft Graph API through the Azure portal
+Enable the Microsoft Graph API through the Microsoft Entra admin center

-To enable your application to access Microsoft Graph without user intervention, you'll need to register your application with Azure AD, then grant permissions to the Microsoft Graph API.
-This article covers the steps to follow in the Azure portal.
+To enable your application to access Microsoft Graph without user intervention, you need to register your application with Microsoft Entra ID, then grant permissions to the Microsoft Graph API.
+This article covers the steps to follow in the Microsoft Entra admin center.

 Select New registration.